Market Coverage Industry Insights

 The appeal of overseas expansion is strong for most Indonesian businesses.
 Cross-border digital trade platforms have particularly captured the interest of companies, especially in the business services sector.
 At SUNRATE, we are committed to empowering companies worldwide to operate and scale both locally and globally so that businesses can unlock their full potential, especially in the dynamic landscape of the ASEAN region.
 From cross-border trade and B2B payment support to treasury management, SUNRATE offers tailored solutions, industry knowledge, and market expertise with the aim for businesses to scale locally and globally in a more cost-efficient and timely manner.
 This is exceptionally crucial to Indonesia where it will help to further accelerate overseas expansion of businesses regionally and globally.

 With the upcoming Indonesia-China Regional Comprehensive Economic Corridor, this will also likely quicken the pace at which businesses offer and accept B2B digital payments.
-At SUNRATE, businesses are able to move funds across borders in near real-time and this is made possible with SUNRATE’s global payment network in over 190+ countries and regions with its cutting-edge proprietary platform, extensive global network, and robust APIs.
-SUNRATE is also able to simplify B2B trade by lowering costs with real-time, transparent and competitive foreign exchange rates.
+At SUNRATE, businesses are able to move funds across borders in near real-time and this is made possible with SUNRATE’s global payment network in over 190+ countries and capability to simplify B2B trade by lowering costs with real-time, transparent and competitive foreign exchange rates.

-With its global business headquarters in Singapore and offices in Hong Kong, Jakarta, London, and Shanghai, SUNRATE partners with the top global financial institutions, such as Citibank, Standard Chartered, Barclays, J.P.
-Morgan and is the principal member of both Mastercard and Visa.
+With its global business headquarters in Singapore and offices in Kuala Lumpur, Jakarta, Hong Kong, Shanghai, and London, SUNRATE partners with the top global financial institutions, such as Citibank, Standard Chartered, Barclays and J.P.
+Morgan.
+SUNRATE is also the principal member of Mastercard and Visa.

 Moreover, SUNRATE is focused on the emerging underserved segments such as small and medium-sized enterprises (SME) and leverage new digital capabilities and operating models to deliver faster and more cost-effective solutions as compared to the correspondent banking model dominated by the incumbent banks.

 This is particularly important as Indonesia is set to become one of the world's fastest-growing e-commerce markets.
 Local e-commerce powerhouses such as Tokopedia and Bukalapak, have been instrumental in dramatically reshaping Indonesia's digital economy.
 SUNRATE seeks to make B2B cross-border payments more seamless, fostering economic growth, financial inclusion, and global integration.
-The offerings by SUNRATE – its cutting-edge proprietary platform, extensive global network and robust APIs, will empower (not just Chinese) businesses looking to scale into Indonesia and the region, but also further fuel the construction of the Indonesia-China Regional Comprehensive Economic Corridor.
+The offerings by SUNRATE – its cutting-edge infrastructure, global network, and unified solutions, will empower (not just Chinese) businesses looking to scale into Indonesia and the region, but also further fuel the construction of the Indonesia-China Regional Comprehensive Economic Corridor.

 To find out more about SUNRATE Indonesia, please visit here.